Bankruptcy is a process through debtors may obtain court-ordered relief from their debts.

-Bankruptcy is a process by which a debtor can obtain court-ordered relief from his debts.
-While bankruptcy can be a valuable necessity in some cases, not everybody who faces financial difficulty should file for bankruptcy.
+While for some debtors bankruptcy may be a valuable necessity, not everybody who faces financial difficulty should file for bankruptcy.

-Choose your financial counselor carefully, as there are many self-professed counselors who will charge high fees and whose services may be of little value.
-Consider utilizing a non-profit financial counseling service.
+Be careful when choosing a credit counselor or financial manager, as there are many self-professed counselors who will charge high fees but whose services may be of little value.
+Although it's an imperfect test of quality, consider utilizing a non-profit financial counseling service.

 "Working Out" Your Debts

 Some creditors will work with debtors, even waiving part of a delinquency or waiving interests on a debt, provided the debtor agrees to make payments on the debt.

-If you own a home, and have some equity in the home, consider refinancing your home to pay off all of your high interest debt.
+If you own a home and have some equity in the home, consider refinancing your home to pay off all of your high interest debt.
 You may be able to obtain long-term financing at a much lower interest rate, allowing you to consolidate your debts, lower your monthly payments, and obtain a tax deduction in the process.

-Whether before or after bankruptcy, many people are attracted to offers to "repair bad credit" or even to "remove" a bankruptcy from their credit history.
-Most such offers are fraudulent.
-Readers may wish to consult this article about credit repair scams.
+Whether before or after bankruptcy, many people are attracted to offers from companies that claim to "repair bad credit" or even to "remove" a bankruptcy from their credit history.
+Most such offers are fraudulent or result in only temporary removal while a dispute is being investigated.

 For more information, please read our article about credit repair scams.